Confinement and orbital stability of solitons of the NLS equation on metric graphs: Abstract

 \section{Abstract}

-We study the behavior of soliton states for the subcritical, time-dependent focusing NLS equation on a large family of non-compact metric graphs with Kirchhoff boundary conditions.
-This family is characterized by a topological assumption (``Assumption~H'', introduced in \cite{adami_2, adami}) which rules out the existence of a ground state for all members of the class, with a single exception: the bubble-tower metric graph.
+We study the behavior of untrapped soliton states for the subcritical, time-dependent focusing NLS equation on a large family of non-compact metric graphs with Kirchhoff boundary conditions.
+We give first our results for metric graphs characterized by a topological assumption (``Assumption~H'') which rules out the existence of a ground state for all members of the class, with a single exception: the bubble-tower metric graph.
 We present two main results.
-First, we show that if the initial datum is close (in the energy norm) to a soliton placed on a single half-line of the graph and sufficiently far from the nearest vertex, then the corresponding solution remains confined to the same half-line for all times, and close to the soliton, up to a remainder that stays small in the energy norm.
+First, we show that if the initial datum is close (in the energy norm) to a soliton placed on a single half-line of the graph and sufficiently far from the nearest vertex, then the corresponding solution remains confined to the same half-line for all times, and close to the soliton, up to a remainder small in the energy norm.
 As a nontrivial application, this yields reflection of a slow soliton upon collision with the compact core of the graph, a phenomenon that first we prove and then we further investigate numerically.
-Second, for the exceptional case of bubble-tower graphs, we prove that the ground state (which exists only in this case) is orbitally stable.
-We emphasize that this example does not allow an immediate application of the Cazenave--Lions orbital stability argument, which requires a suitable modification.
-Finally, we discuss how the ideas and methods developed here may extend beyond the class of metric graphs with Kirchhoff boundary conditions and satisfying Assumption~H. In particular, we extend the results to the meaningful case of the line in the presence of a smooth potential or a delta interaction.
+Second, for the exceptional case of bubble-tower graphs, we prove that the existing ground state is orbitally stable.
+We emphasize that this example does not allow a direct application of the Cazenave--Lions orbital stability argument.
+Finally, we show, with several examples, how the ideas and methods developed here extend beyond the class of metric graphs satisfying Assumption~H, which turns out to be an instance of a more general energy threshold phenomenon.
+In particular, we treat the meaningful case of the line in the presence of a smooth potential or a delta interaction.

 \begin{footnotesize} \emph{Keywords:} Non-linear Schr\"odinger equation; Metric graphs; Solitons; Stability of standing waves \\ \emph{MSC 2020:} 35J10, 81Q35, 34B45, 35Q51, 35Q55, 37K45 . \end{footnotesize}